Dissimilis/GlobalSettingsManager/README.md

 //Set to true to prevent spamming errors when repository has invalid value manager.ThrottlePropertyExceptions = true;

+//use this property to explicitly define for how long an exception should be considered as repeating manager.RepeatingErrorInterval = TimeSpan.FromSeconds(30);

 //use this event to log exceptions from running task manager.PeriodicReaderError += (sender, args) =>
 {